fiskaltrust/interface-doc/doc/instore-app/printer-guide/printer.md

 The fiskaltrust InStore App supports the following printer types:

 - **Bluetooth Printers** : Wireless printers that connect to your device via Bluetooth.
-- **Wi-Fi Printers** : Printers that connect to your device via a shared Wi-Fi network.
+- **Wi-Fi/LAN Printers** : Printers that connect to your device via a shared Wi-Fi network or through a LAN cable (Ethernet connection).
 - **USB Printers** : Printers that connect directly to your device via a USB cable.

 **Note:** Ensure your printer is compatible with the fiskaltrust InStore App before starting